hotwired/stimulus/README.md

 Looking for the docs?
 Once you've read through the Handbook, consult the [Stimulus Reference](https://stimulus.hotwire.dev/reference/controllers) for API details.

 Have a question about Stimulus?
-Connect with other Stimulus developers on the [Stimulus Discourse](https://discourse.stimulus.hotwire.dev/) community forum.
+Connect with other Stimulus developers on the [Hotwire Discourse](https://discuss.hotwire.dev/) community forum.

 Find a bug?
 Head over to our [issue tracker](https://github.com/stimulusjs/stimulus/issues) and we'll do our best to help.
 We love pull requests, too!